Zavier-Ong/EE5907-Pattern-Recognition-P1/Source Code/README.md

 3. A graph plot should appear while the error rates would be reflected in the cmdline
 4. Note that this would take about 4 to 5 minutes to complete.

-Please contact me if you have any difficulties
+Please contact me if you have any difficulties in running the code
 Author: Zavier (A0138993L)
 Email : e0002878@u.nus.edu